gabrielmorete/matching-augmentation/conv_comb/README.md

+### Testing decompositions of half-integral solutions

-### Instructions to run the code
+#### Instructions to run the code

-On pegasus, type on the terminal
+On pegasus, load gurobi libraries with

 $ module load gurobi

-to load gurobi libraries.
 To compile the code use

 $ make main

+Due to the limitations of Waterloo's computation infrastructure, the code runs on C++11.

 ##### Usage
 To run the algorithm, type on the terminal